deldrid1/big.js/README.md

-# big.js #
+# big.nut #

-A small, fast JavaScript library for arbitrary-precision decimal arithmetic.
+This is an Electric Imp Squirrel fork of [big.js](https://github.com/MikeMcl/big.js/) - A small, fast JavaScript library for arbitrary-precision decimal arithmetic.

 The little sister to [bignumber.js](https://github.com/MikeMcl/bignumber.js/).
 See also [decimal.js](https://github.com/MikeMcl/decimal.js/), and [here](https://github.com/MikeMcl/big.js/wiki) for the difference between them.

 ## Features

-  - Faster, smaller and easier-to-use than JavaScript versions of Java's BigDecimal
-  - Only 2.7 KB minified and gzipped
   - Simple API
   - Replicates the `toExponential`, `toFixed` and `toPrecision` methods of JavaScript's Number type
-  - Includes a `sqrt` method
   - Stores values in an accessible decimal floating point format
   - No dependencies
   - Comprehensive [documentation](http://mikemcl.github.io/big.js/) and test set

+## Differences from Big.js

+  - There are no Class properties - currently everything is an instance property.
+This means that Big.DP isn't "sticky" like the Big.js library.
+    - This decision needs to be reviewed.
+We also need to make sure things like cloning preserve properties correctly.

 ## Load

-The library is the single JavaScript file *big.js* (or *big.min.js*, which is *big.js* minified).

-It can be loaded via a script tag in an HTML document for the browser

-    <script src='./relative/path/to/big.js'></script>

-or as a CommonJS, [Node.js](http://nodejs.org) or AMD module using `require`.

-    var Big = require('big.js');

-For Node.js, the library is available from the npm registry:

-    $ npm install big.js
+Copy the big.class.nut file into your Electric Imp Agent.

 ## Use

-*In all examples below, `var`, semicolons and `toString` calls are not shown.
+*In all examples below, `local`, semicolons and `toString` calls are not shown.
 If a commented-out value is in quotes it means `toString` has been called on the preceding expression.*

 The library exports a single function: Big, the constructor of Big number instances.
 It accepts a value of type Number, String or Big number Object.

-    x = new Big(123.4567)
+    x = Big(123.4567)
-    y = Big('123456.7e-3')             // 'new' is optional
+    y = Big('123456.7e-3')
-    z = new Big(x)
+    z = Big(x)
     x.eq(y) && x.eq(z) && y.eq(z)      // true

 A Big number is immutable in the sense that it is not changed by its methods.

     0.3 - 0.1                          // 0.19999999999999998
-    x = new Big(0.3)
+    x = Big(0.3)
     x.minus(0.1)                       // "0.2"
     x                                  // "0.3"